donmik/buddypress-xprofile-custom-fields-type/readme.txt

 == Changelog ==

-= 2.2.0 =
+= 2.3.0 =
+* NEW!
+Type of field: Selector of custom taxonomies.
+* NEW!
+Type of field: Multiselector of custom taxonomies.
+* NEW!
+Type of field: Number within min and max values.
-* Fixed undefined index.
-Thanks to jonatascabral. https://github.com/donmik/buddypress-xprofile-custom-fields-type/pull/19
+* Fixed some bugs.
-* New type of field!
-Decimal number.
-Thanks to ftena. https://github.com/donmik/buddypress-xprofile-custom-fields-type/pull/20
-* Fixed a bug with Website field.
-Sometimes the regular expression was giving false negatives.
-I've copied the regular expression from buddypress url field type.
-* Fixed a bug with Checkbox Acceptance that does not let you create or update this field.
-* Fixed a bug with Birthdate field type.
-Buddypress was throwing an error when user try to display age instead of birthdate.
-* Updated description of plugin.
-* Translations updated.
+* Translation file updated with new strings.

 = Previous versions =
 * <http://donmik.com/en/buddypress-xprofile-custom-fields-type/#changelog>

 == Upgrade Notice ==
+* Added 3 new types of field: Number within min and max values, Selector and Multiselector of custom taxonomies.
 * Fixed some bugs.
-* Added a new type of field: Decimal number.
 * Translations updated.